MeijiRestored/emc-breadcrumb/README.md

 Open the [website](https://32vache.github.io/emc-breadcrumb).

-Enter your in-game name or /nick if you have set one (for premium or og donators).
+Enter your in-game name.
 The program will start tracking your location and leave a trace behind you on the map showing your movement.
 If you are hidden from the minimap, the trace will pause and resume when you are visible again.
 Check the visibility status on the top left of the map.

 If you want to track another player or clear your track, refresh the page and enter the name again.